x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-on-the-web/themes.md

 ms.prod: exchange-server-it-pro
 localization_priority: Normal
 ms.assetid: 7e1fa13c-3de3-45c2-b1fa-e74fc8487bda
-description: "Summary: Learn how to create a custom theme for Outlook on the web in Exchange Server 2016 or 2019."
+description: "Summary: Learn how to create a custom theme for Outlook on the web in Exchange Server 2016 or Exchange Server 2019."
 ---

 # Create a theme for Outlook on the web in Exchange Server